RegTrack: Simplicity Beneath Complexity in Robust Multi-Modal 3D Multi-Object Tracking: Conclusion

-Our work demonstrates the transformative potential of pre-trained VLMs and textual information in advancing multi-modal 3D MOT research, paving the way for an efficient and robust solution.
-We anticipate that YOLOO will inspire future research and development in the field of multi-modal 3D MOT.
+Our work demonstrates the substantial potential of Yang–Mills gauge theory combined with pretrained VLMs for advancing multi-modal 3D MOT.
+We anticipate that RegTrack will inspire further research and innovation in the multi-modal 3D MOT domain.